gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 - *place the rear legs of the chair exactly in front of black strips*
 - The chair height should be set so the participant is looking in the middle of the screen.
 - Guide the participant to use the arrow keys for responses and the space bar to advance the screen.
+- *check with participants that they do not bring the cell phone to the dark room*

 Say:

 >"*Please come to this room for the behavioral tests.
 Sit in the chair.
 Could I move the chair a little bit?
-I want to make sure you are at the right distance to the computer screen.
-Please sit straight and have you back touching the chair.Do not move your chair.*"
+I want to make sure every particpants are at the same distance to the computer screen.
+Please sit straight and have you back touching the chair.
+Do not move your chair.*"
+>"Could you have your cell phone outside this room?*"

 ### Run computer-based tasks